ambient-innovation/django-ai-kit-auth/README.md

 of what is changing. `body` and `footer` are not required if the type is not `fix` or `feat`.

+**Please do not squash commits, as the original commit messages are important for determining the next version for django and react libraries!**

 ## Local Development & Demo

 Use the included demo project to test and add new features to the library.